 Astronomy photography (astrophotography) is probably one of the most difficult types of photography that can be undertaken by the amateur photographer.
 It is also one of the most inspirational types of photography and is always immensely popular.

-Luckily for us, some amateur photographers still take the time to equip and train themselves and so are able to show us remarkable work cike the astronomy photos below.
+Luckily for us, some amateur photographers still take the time to equip and train themselves and so are able to show us remarkable work like the astronomy photos below.
 But it is not an easy thing to do this type of photography.
-In fact a quick look at the Flickr pools available to photographers of astronomical images quickly shows that this niche requires a lot of dedication and practice – not many images turn out as well as those below!

 Astrophotography – How to Shoot the Stars

 While astrophotography is definitely a specialised area of photography, it isn't quite as difficult as many people seem to think.
 In fact, with some basic gear and a bit of knowledge, you can start this rewarding hobby without too much fuss.

 Gear for Astrophotography

 While it's difficult to shoot astrophotography with poor gear, you don't need top-end gear either.
 Let's look at what you need:

 While you can go to the upper end of astrophotography shooting by investing in a Nikon D850 or Sony A7RII which are considered the best cameras for this type of photography, believe it or not, almost any DSLR or Mirrorless camera is perfectly capable of getting a respectable